College of Natural Resources

 - Paper Science and Engineering (BS): Dual Major

-- Parks, Recreation, and Tourism Management (BS): Program Management Concentration
+- Parks, Recreation and Tourism Management (BS): Recreation and Park Management Concentration

-- Parks, Recreation, and Tourism Management (BS): Sustainable Tourism Concentration
+- Parks, Recreation, and Tourism Management (BS): Tourism and Event Management Concentration

 - Professional Golf Management (BS)